-"Yes, Skipper.
-I will grab a couple of people and have them train their telescopes toward the other ship.
-I should've thought of that myself."
+“Yes, Skipper.
+I will grab some people and have them train their telescopes toward the other ship.
+I should've thought of that myself.”

 “I wonder if we ought to spin up the weapons systems,” he said quietly to the Executive Officer.